 - Most recent bank monthly statement that clearly shows your name, account number and sort code

 - Personal statement about the reason you are applying for financial assistance

 - Credit card statements

 - Store cards

-- Utility bills (ie phone/gas/electricity/broadband/etc)
+- Utility bills (ie phone/gas/electricity/broadband/etc.)

 In exceptional circumstances emergency loans may be available to undergraduate full-time students, for example:

-- for first year undergraduate students where there has been a delay in funding
+- for first-year undergraduate students where there has been a delay in funding

 - for continuing students where there has been a delay in funding due to circumstances beyond their control

-- where banking systems crash, a student may need to apply for a short term loan
+- where banking systems crash, a student may need to apply for a short term loan.

-The Dennis Turner Hardship Fund Panel meets weekly to decide cases and we aim to normally process all complete application forms (where all evidence has been received) within 4 working weeks.
-If the Panel or an assessing officer requires more information to make an accurate decision however, or if information is missing or ambiguous, it may take longer to give you a decision.
+The Dennis Turner Hardship Fund Panel meets weekly to decide cases and we aim to normally process all complete application forms within 2-3 working weeks.
+If the panel or an assessing officer requires more information to make an accurate decision, or if information is missing or ambiguous, it may take longer to give you a decision.